TheresaUlwahn/TheresaUlwahnPortfolio/README.md

 # TheresaUlwahnPortfolio
-This is me and my work as a future Frontend Developer - Theresa Ulwahn
+This is me and my work as a Frontend Developer - Theresa Ulwahn